Internet's Role in Career Building

 6. Engage the audience with helpful content

-Once you’ve polished your social media and removed all inappropriate and irrelevant information, it’s time to let it contribute to your professional image.
+Once you’ve polished your social media and removed all inappropriate and irrelevant information, it’s time to let it contribute to your vocational image.
 The best way to do so is through sharing engaging, relevant and informative content with your network.
-This works best for LinkedIn which is designed specifically to foster creating professional network and sharing helpful information.
-Moreover, if you manage to start a dialogue, it will allow you to build professional network and maybe one day you’ll work for a boss friend.
+This works best for LinkedIn which is designed specifically to foster creating vocational network and sharing helpful information.
+Moreover, if you manage to start a dialogue, it will allow you to build pro network and maybe one day you’ll work for a boss friend.

 If you want to use your profile to promote your services, don’t overdo with it.
 Here’s the rule: only 20% of your postings should be promotional, and the 80% should be helpful for the reader.
 Don’t know what kind of information to share?
 Recent industry news, analytics, interviews with influencers, and your opinion on recent events are good ideas to start with.